 With our thoughts, we make the world.” – Buddha

-I am very familiar with what it is like to suffer from many of the aforementioned symptoms.
+I am like everyone else, and experience most of these afflictions.
 I spent a good portion of my childhood and early adulthood struggling to understand and appreciate the point of life and the pain we cause each other.
 I also felt very alienated and separate and had a sense of being, “bad”.
 It can really sap the joy of life.
 I was so miserable at one point as a teen, that I tried to find a meditation solution to help me escape life or possible, “rebirth” altogether.

 Fortunately, through great meditation teachings and practice (with ethical, wise, and compassionate teachers and community), I learned to savor, enjoy, and become more intimate with the present and loosen the conditioned boundaries that kept me in a self-limited prison of my own mind.

 I learned to more deeply appreciate the here and now, where life flows.
 To appreciate this precious life and learn to feel love and compassion towards the parts that I used to consider “other” or “enemy”.
-I started falling out of fear, and back in love with life.
-For this I’m very grateful!
+I started falling out of fear, and back in love with life (Ha!
+Much of the time that is!).

 We are all capable of having an increased sense of peace and freedom, and ability to becoming kinder, wiser, and more conscious.
 This then naturally ripples out and benefits wider circles.
 Meditation can also help us increase a sense of awe and wonder, increase joy, and unleash creativity and authenticity in our lives.
 There are many other benefits that have been attributed to meditation and mindfulness, a more extensive list can be found further down the page.
-As the scientific community comes up with ways to verify these benefits through instruments and research experiments, I will make sure links to those studies are listed below as well.
+As the scientific community comes up with ways to verify these benefits through instruments and research experiments, I will add those studies below as well.

 If we really take care of ourselves and consciously cultivate wisdom and compassion practices, this inevitably ripples out, and affects loved ones and beyond.
 If practiced well, the fruits of meditation and mindfulness benefit everyone and the planet as a whole in ways that are not usually measurable, but noticable nevertheless.

 Teen Angst and Stress….